In 15 minutes or less, you could be relaxing with a bowl of homemade salsa fresca, some tortilla chips, and an ice-cold cerveza.

 To Serve optional

-- Optional ingredients are not reflected in the price or calories of this recipe.
+- Optional ingredients are not reflected in the price or calories of our recipes.

 ♻️ Similar recipes

-For more tasty recipes, check out our:
+For more Mexican salsa recipes, check out our: